There are a few ways you can become a Canadian citizen without applying to be one. In these cases, you may still want to get proof of citizenship.

 This chart may help you find out if you already are a Canadian citizen.

-You may already be a citizen if…
+You are probably a Canadian citizen if…

 - you were born in Canada,

-You may not be a citizen if…
+You are probably not a Canadian citizen if…

 Use the “Am I a Canadian Citizen?” tool